New Process to Speed Up the Return of Fully Vaccinated Students to Classroom

 - Communication from FCPS that the FCHD has cleared your child to return to school; or

 - Direction from the FCHD regarding quarantine or isolation with a return to school date.
-Students in this category are required to submit the Return to School Form completed by a physician or an FCHD Sara Alert Clearance Letter upon return to school following completion of their designated quarantine or isolation period
+Students in this category are required to follow the FCPS Guidance for Student Sent Home with COVID-like Illness.

 What happens if my child is experiencing symptoms at home and does not have instructions to pause or quarantine?